 Twitter: @WildRaidt

-More information is available online at www.bosch-healthcare.com
+Additional information is available online at www.bosch-healthcare.com, www.vivatmo.com, www.bosch-vivalytic.com.

 The Bosch Group is a leading global supplier of technology and services.
-It employs roughly 421,000 associates worldwide (as of December 31, 2022).
-The company generated sales of 88.2 billion euros in 2022.
+It employs roughly 429,000 associates worldwide (as of December 31, 2023).
+The company generated sales of 91.6 billion euros in 2023.
 Its operations are divided into four business sectors: Mobility, Industrial Technology, Consumer Goods, and Energy and Building Technology.
-As a leading IoT provider, Bosch offers innovative solutions for smart homes, Industry 4.0, and connected mobility.
-Bosch is pursuing a vision of mobility that is sustainable, safe, and exciting.
-It uses its expertise in sensor technology, software, and services, as well as its own IoT cloud, to offer its customers connected, cross-domain solutions from a single source.
-The Bosch Group’s strategic objective is to facilitate connected living with products and solutions that either contain artificial intelligence (AI) or have been developed or manufactured with its help.
-Bosch improves quality of life worldwide with products and services that are innovative and spark enthusiasm.
-In short, Bosch creates technology that is “Invented for life.”
+With its business activities, the company aims to use technology to help shape universal trends such as automation, electrification, digitalization, connectivity, and an orientation to sustainability.
+In this context, Bosch’s broad diversification across regions and industries strengthens its innovativeness and robustness.
+Bosch uses its proven expertise in sensor technology, software, and services to offer customers cross-domain solutions from a single source.
+It also applies its expertise in connectivity and artificial intelligence in order to develop and manufacture user-friendly, sustainable products.
+With technology that is “Invented for life,” Bosch wants to help improve quality of life and conserve natural resources.
 The Bosch Group comprises Robert Bosch GmbH and its roughly 470 subsidiary and regional companies in over 60 countries.
 Including sales and service partners, Bosch’s global manufacturing, engineering, and sales network covers nearly every country in the world.
-The basis for the company’s future growth is its innovative strength.
-At 136 locations across the globe, Bosch employs some 85,500 associates in research and development, of which nearly 44,000 are software engineers.
+Bosch’s innovative strength is key to the company’s further development.
+At 136 locations across the globe, Bosch employs some 90,000 associates in research and development, of which nearly 48,000 are software engineers.

-Additional information is available online at www.bosch.com, www.iot.bosch.com, www.bosch-press.com, www.twitter.com/BoschPress.
+Additional information is available online at www.bosch.com, www.iot.bosch.com, www.bosch-press.com.